 Easily File an HOA Complaint Form That'll Get Taken Seriously

 There are numerous ways to file a complaint against your Homeowner's association.
-But have you tried filling out the DoNotPay HOA complaint form?
+But have you tried filling out the DoNotPay ?
 All you need to do is type in the violation, and the app will generate a reason the board should let you off.

 We will guide you through the steps to fill out the form and follow up with your HOA to ensure you have a peaceful stay at your residence.
 Read on to understand how.